 I’ve changed my mind, I think I’d like those petunias out front – from the edge of those tulips back to there.

 Her hand points at the fence rail.
 He is about to turn away to gauge her intent when she makes a little noise and teeters a bit on her heels.
 He is up instantly and instantly beside her with one hand at her shoulder blades – the other at her left elbow, and he is astounded to discover that she has no weight.
 His mind calculates her presence and his reaction.
-The most profound sense of gentleness infuses him.
-He feels he’s just been introduced to the weight of an angel; she is as light as a feather.
+The most profound sense of gentleness infuses him: she’s as light as a feather.